Labour law: South Africa

 South African labour law is regulated by the Department of Employment and Labour and is based on the Labour Relations Act (LRA) 66 of 1995, which regulates the relationship between and rights of employers, employees and trade unions.
 The LRA also gives effect to Section 23 of the Constitution.
 The LRA lays out the procedures for dispute resolution via the Commission for Conciliation, Mediation and Arbitration (CCMA) and establishes the Labour Court and Labour Appeal Court as superior courts with exclusive jurisdiction to decide matters arising from the Act.

 The Labour Relations Act also regulates the issue of fairness, not only in termination but during employment.
 In 1998, most of the laws on unfair labour practices were removed from the Labour Relations Act and placed into the newly formed Employment Equity Act (EEA).
 The EEA also deals with issues such as fairness regarding a worker's human immunodeficiency virus (HIV) status or disability, as well as the issue of affirmative action.

-Prior to 1995, an employee could be dismissed in terms of the contract of employment, which could permit any reason for dismissal.
-Since 1995, an employee may be dismissed only for misconduct, operational reasons and incapacity, given that procedural fairness is maintained.
+Prior to 1995, an employee could be dismissed in terms of the contract of employment, which could permit dismissal for any reason.
+Since 1995, an employee may be dismissed only for misconduct, operational reasons, or incapacity, provided that procedural fairness is maintained.
 The Labour Relations Act 1995 is a pivotal piece of legislation, as it recognises the need for fast and easy access to justice in labour disputes.
-The Industrial Court had the status of a High Court, and therefore was not accessible to all labourers.
+The Industrial Court had the status of a High Court and was therefore not accessible to all labourers.

 The Basic Conditions of Employment Act (BCEA), the Health and Safety Act and the Skills Development Act, must be read with the EEA.
 The Skills Development Act provides that a small percentage of a labourer's salary must be contributed to the Department of Labour, enabling certain workshops to be run which are designed to develop skills.